Who's Behind Listverse?

 10 Good Things We Owe To The Black Death

 Yersinia pestis.
-Who would think that such a microscopic organism in the gut of an infected flea could create an upheaval in human society?
+Who would think that such a microscopic organism in the gut of an infected flea could create such an upheaval in human society?

-The most terrible pestilence humanity has witnessed, the Black Death of the 1340s killed an estimated 75–200 million people.
+The most terrible pestilence humanity has witnessed, the Black Death of the 1340s, killed an estimated 75–200 million people.
 To many, it seemed that the end of the world had come.
 In a sense, they were right.
 The “Great Mortality” ended one world and ushered in a new, better one.
-Despite the horrors of bubonic plague, Europe showed remarkable resilience in its survival.
+Despite the horrors of the bubonic plague, Europe showed remarkable resilience in its survival.

 Human populations evolve when confronted with disease.
 Gene variants help certain people fight infection better than those who do not have those variants.
 People with these beneficial genes tend to bear more children than those who don’t.
 This process, known as positive selection, results in favored genes persisting over time while inferior genes die out.